Select travel dates to see prices

 Typical day

 Please be aware if assisting being a nursemaid to the baby monkeys which takes place ONLY in baby season, that new-borns need feeding every two hours right throughout the night.
 At around four weeks old, the feeding is roughly every four hours, and they start sleeping though the night.
 Those volunteers assisting with bottle feeding the babies must be flexible as this can change depending on the individual baby monkeys.
+We take a maximum of 8 volunteers and baby monkey season is very popular so book early.
+Baby season starts around mid-October with new borns still being rescued through in December.
+As they will need care until 3 months old, it will tail off around late February into early March and they will slowly be introduced to solid food and weaned off the bottle.
+Please be aware these are wild animals and rescued so we cannot predict numbers or the stages of the rescued babies ages as sometimes the season can start early and finish late.
+Or the other way around.
+Roughly over every baby season, more than 50+ babies survive and end up being cared for.
+Sadly, many do not make it.

 Typical Day

-• 12 to 13:00 - it’s time for lunch, a quick break, and a catch up
+• 12 to 13:00 - it’s time for lunch, a quick break, and a catch up.

-• 17:30 - Finally it is time for dinner which is a good South African style vegan supper…trust us when we say that vegan never tasted so good!
+• 17:30 - Finally, it is time for dinner which is a good South African style vegan supper…trust us when we say that vegan never tasted so good!

 • 17:30 to bedtime - time to relax, watch TV, play some pool in the games room and if on nursemaid duties, you may have some feeds throughout the evening and monkey cuddles before babies get put to bed.